After slavery was abolished, the sugar plantation at Caneel Bay declined and reverted to cattle grazing and subsistence farming.

-During the 1930s, the company, appreciating the natural beauty of the bay, began to operate a modest resort building three cottages, a small commissary and a narrow wooden dock, after which five additional cottages were gradually added.
+In the 1930s, the West India Company of St. Thomas purchased the approximately 550-acre property.
+The company, appreciating the natural beauty of the bay, began to operate a modest resort, building three cottages, a small commissary and a narrow wooden dock.
+After that the company gradually constructed five additional cottages.

 During this time the resort raised cows, chickens and goats to supply meat, milk and eggs.
 Horses were also available for transportation to Cruz Bay and for use by resort guests.

 The Trigo Brothers listed the property, along with its seven beautiful beaches and the profitable cottage colony for $75,000

 Until Laurence Rockefeller obtained the estate in 1952, rumors abounded as to the ultimate fate of the parcel, some of which were prophetic.

 In Desmond Holdridge’s 1937 account of life on St. John, Escape to the Tropics, he wrote: